 Deciding to switch

 CFOs decide to switch from QuickBooks to NetSuite for a variety of reasons: Often, they’ve implemented NetSuite at previous companies.
-Or a specific functionality, like NetSuite’s ability to manage recurring revenue or multiple currencies, might solve a specific problem at their company.
+Or a specific functionality, like revenue management or the ability to handle multiple currencies, might solve a specific problem at their company.

 These specific functionalities are the most common reason CFOs switch to NetSuite, per a recent survey of customers.
 CFOs also choose NetSuite because it will be able to grow along with their department, revenue and company overall (also known as “scalability”) and because it’s cloud-based.